-James J. DeMasi, CFA

-Senior Portfolio Manager
+James J. DeMasi, CFA Senior Portfolio Manager

 Jim joined EquityCompass in July 2019 as a Senior Portfolio Manager for the Core Fixed Income Portfolio, Municipal Income Enhanced Portfolio, and co-manager of the High-Dividend Portfolio.
 Prior to joining the team, Jim served as the Chief Fixed Income Strategist at Stifel, Nicolaus & Company, Incorporated for 12 years.
 At Stifel, Jim created investment portfolio and risk management strategies for the firm's institutional fixed income clients.
 He published several periodic strategy reports on the fixed income markets, including Bond Market Weekly and Alpha Advisor.
-Previously, he spent five years at Legg Mason as a fixed income strategist and 13 years at the Federal Deposit Insurance

-Corporation (FDIC) in bank supervision.
+Previously, he spent five years at Legg Mason as a fixed income strategist and 13 years at the Federal Deposit Insurance Corporation (FDIC) in bank supervision.
 His FDIC career included roles as a bank examiner, bond analyst, and senior capital markets specialist.
 Jim has a B.S.B.A. in Finance from West Virginia University.
 He is also a CFA charter holder and member of the Baltimore Security Analyst Society.

-\ Established in 1988, the Morningstar Fund Manager of the Year award recognizes portfolio managers who demonstrate excellent investment skill and the courage to differ from the consensus to benefit investors.
-To qualify for the award, managers' funds must have not only posted impressive returns for the year, but the managers also must have a record of delivering outstanding long-term performance and of aligning their interests with shareholders'.
-The Fund Manager of the Year award winners are chosen based on Morningstar's proprietary research and in-depth evaluation by its fund analysts.
-For more information about Morningstar Awards, visit https://go.morningstar.com/Morningstar.com/Morningstar-Awards.
+§ Established in 1988, the Morningstar Fund Manager of the Year award recognizes portfolio managers who demonstrate excellent investment skill and the courage to differ from the consensus to benefit investors.
+To qualify for the award, managers' funds must have not only posted impressive returns for the year, but the managers also must have a record of delivering outstanding long-term risk-adjusted performance and of aligning their interests with shareholders'.
+Managers' funds must currently have a Morningstar Analyst RatingTM of Gold or Silver.
+A list of current Morningstar Medalists is available here to Morningstar.com Premium members.
+The Fund Manager of the Year award winners are chosen based on research and in-depth qualitative evaluation by Morningstar's Manager Research Group.
+For more information about Morningstar Awards, visit https://go.morningstar.com/Morningstar-Awards.